-Higher education is facing unprecedented external pressure and change.
-After decades of growth and expansion, colleges and universities now face massive disruption to their traditional way of doing business.
+After decades of growth and expansion, colleges and universities face massive disruption to their traditional business.
 This disruption challenges conventional operating models, results in lost tuition revenue, and even threatens the very existence of many institutions.

 “Status Quo” Student Success Models Aren’t Keeping Up with Change

-Even before the pandemic, colleges and universities faced serious challenges to their traditional way of doing business, such as a decline in the perceived value of higher education, a shrinking number of high school graduates, a diversifying student population, more alternatives to postsecondary education, and shifting labor market demands.
-These challenges lead to enrollment declines, stagnating persistence and completion, increasing financial instability, and even closure.
+Even before the pandemic, colleges and universities faced serious challenges to the traditional way of doing business.
+A decline in the perceived value of higher education, a shrinking number of high school graduates, a diversifying student population, more alternatives to postsecondary education, and shifting labor market demands are changing the higher ed landscape.
+These challenges lead to enrollment declines, stagnating persistence, and completion, increasing financial instability, and even closure.

-On top of that, the pandemic amplifies existing pressures and adds new ones.
-Students continue to navigate uncertainty, health concerns, isolation from family and friends, and economic instability.
-Meanwhile, institutions are reopening physical campuses, investing in holistic student support, and building significant testing and vaccination operations.
-For some institutions, the pandemic is exacerbating the existing enrollment crunch and student retention decline leading to even more lost revenue as expenses continue to increase – further threatening institutional financial health.
+On top of that, the pandemic amplified existing pressures and added new ones.
+For some institutions, the pandemic exacerbated the existing enrollment crunch leading to even more lost revenue as expenses continued to increase – further threatening institutional financial health.

 Failure to close this gap will create a ripple effect of negative consequences resulting in lost generations of students and an existential crisis for institutions.
-To close this gap, institutions must predict risks for every individual student and student group, diagnose the underlying cause of risk factors and prescribe precise interventions that address the needs of their student right now.
+To close this gap, institutions must predict risks for every individual student and student group, diagnose the underlying cause of risk factors and prescribe precise interventions that address the needs of their student.

-To succeed in the face of so much change and uncertainty, leaders must shed status quo practices built for a much different time.
-The future of student success requires a transformational shift away from strategies that focus only on at-risk populations, are limited to retention metrics, or are based on averages, benchmarks, and best guesses.
+Leaders need more than status quo practices built for a different time to face this uncertainty and change.
+The future of student success requires a transformational shift away from interventions that focus only on at-risk populations, are limited to retention metrics, or are based on averages, benchmarks, and best guesses.

-Instead, re-evaluate your team’s core approach and assumptions about what works for student success.
-Civitas Learning partners who’ve achieved sustained improvements of their student and institutional outcomes use a combination of data-activated student impact strategies that they assess, iterate, and adjust as their students and institutions change.
-Like these institutions, your team can make a difference for students this term and build and adapt strategies for future students to accommodate the evolution of your institution.
+Instead, it’s time to re-evaluate what works for student success.
+Civitas Learning partners who’ve achieved sustained improvements in their student and institutional outcomes use a combination of data-activated strategies that they regularly assess, iterate, and adjust.
+Like these institutions, your team can make a difference for students this term as they also build and adapt strategies for future students.

-To do this, you need an intelligent student success platform that equips you with real-time visibility into student risk for various metrics throughout the student experience.
-When you know the factors influencing your students’ ability to succeed, you can connect them to the most effective interventions and work together with your team to monitor their progress.
-Insight into what works allows your team to continuously fine-tune student success strategies and allocate limited resources to the programs, policies, and practices with the highest return on investment.
+To do this, you need intelligent student success software that equips you with real-time visibility into student risk for various metrics throughout the student experience.
+When you know the factors influencing your student’s ability to succeed, you can connect them to the most effective interventions and work together with your team to monitor their progress.
+Insight into what works allows your team to continuously fine-tune student success strategies and allocate limited resources to the initiatives and interventions with the highest return on investment.

-Civitas Learning partners use these guiding principles to build sustainable student success models using data-activated student impact strategies that support student success and the financial health of their institutions.
+Civitas Learning partners use the following practices to build sustainable student success models using data-informed strategies that support student success and the financial health of their institutions.

-Go beyond simple demographic data by bringing all of your data together.
-Your student success software should incorporate a broad range of student data: academic, behavioral, engagement, financial, sentiment, and more.
+Go beyond simple demographic data by bringing all of your student data together.
+Your student success software should incorporate many student data: academic, behavioral, engagement, financial, sentiment, and more.
 Comprehensive student data from various sources like SIS, LMS, CRM, and card swipe systems builds a complete student picture.
 Nightly data updates mean advisors, faculty, and staff can spot trends, check in with students, and course-correct this term.
-The ability to incorporate new data sources quickly allows your institution to keep up with ever-changing educational demands and conditions.
+Incorporating new data sources quickly allows your institution to meet ever-changing educational demands and conditions.

 2. Put Specialized Data Science to Work